This March is a big month for me. I just accepted a full-time clinical position in Joshua Tree, California.

 I’m also leaving a part-time position as a dietetic surveyor of elementary school students that I have loved.
-It was a difficult decision to make, but Patrick and I will be able to visit on weekends, and working in a hospital will challenge me to use all of what I’ve learned and lay a strong career foundation.
+It was a difficult decision to make, but working in a hospital will challenge me to use all of what I’ve learned and lay a strong career foundation.

 In the midst of moving, St Patrick’s Day has arrived, inspiring this week’s recipe: “Pot o’ Gold” Carrot Medallions.
-Simple and sweet, these carrot “coins,” glazed with honey and butter, take minutes to make, and are rich in beta-carotene.
+Simple and sweet, these carrot “coins,” glazed with maple syrup, take minutes to make, and are rich in beta-carotene.
 My father used to make them for me as a child, serving them in a mountain on my plate, which I devoured.

 The carrot is a root vegetable usually orange in color.
 Rarer purple, red, white, and yellow varieties also exist.
 Its name is said to have originated from the Indo-European word her, meaning horn, due to its horn-like shape.